MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Linfeng Zhang, Muzhou Yu, Tong Chen, Zuoqiang Shi, Chenglong Bao, Kaisheng Ma. *CVPR 2020*
   - Key Word: Auxiliary Learning; Corruption Robustness.
   - Digest: In this paper, we propose a novel training method via introducing the auxiliary classifiers for training on corrupted samples, while the clean samples are normally trained with the primary classifier.

+- Generative Interventions for Causal Learning. [[paper]](https://arxiv.org/abs/2012.12265) [[code]](https://github.com/cvlab-columbia/GenInt)
+  - Chengzhi Mao, Augustine Cha, Amogh Gupta, Hao Wang, Junfeng Yang, Carl Vondrick. *CVPR 2021*
+  - Key Word: Corruption Robustness; Causal Learning.
+  - Digest: We introduce a framework for learning robust visual representations that generalize to new viewpoints, backgrounds, and scene contexts.
+Discriminative models often learn naturally occurring spurious correlations, which cause them to fail on images outside of the training distribution.
+In this paper, we show that we can steer generative models to manufacture interventions on features caused by confounding factors.

+- Simulating a Primary Visual Cortex at the Front of CNNs Improves Robustness to Image Perturbations. [[paper]](https://nips.cc/virtual/2020/public/poster_98b17f068d5d9b7668e19fb8ae470841.html) [[code]](https://github.com/dicarlolab/vonenet)
+  - Joel Dapello, Tiago Marques, Martin Schrimpf, Franziska Geiger, David Cox, James J DiCarlo. *NeurIPS 2020*
+  - Key Word: Corruption Robustness; Neuroscience.
+  - Digest: We developed VOneNets, a new class of hybrid CNN vision models.
+The VOneBlock is based on a classical neuroscientific model of V1: the linear-nonlinear-Poisson model, consisting of a biologically-constrained Gabor filter bank, simple and complex cell nonlinearities, and a V1 neuronal stochasticity generator.
+We show that all components of the VOneBlock work in synergy to improve robustness (white box adversarial attack and corruption).

+- What Can Style Transfer and Paintings Do For Model Robustness? [[paper]](https://arxiv.org/abs/2011.14477) [[code]](https://github.com/hubertsgithub/style_painting_robustness)
+  - Hubert Lin, Mitchell van Zuijlen, Sylvia C. Pont, Maarten W.A.
+Wijntjes, Kavita Bala.
+  - Key Word: Corruption Robustness; Style Transfer.
+  - Digest: We argue that paintings can be considered a form of perceptual data augmentation, and demonstrate that it can improve model robustness.

+- Improved Handling of Motion Blur in Online Object Detection. [[paper]](https://arxiv.org/abs/2011.14448)
+  - Mohamed Sayed, Gabriel Brostow. *CVPR 2021*
+  - Key Word: Corruption Robustness; Detection.
+  - Digest: We explore five classes of remedies in blurring object detection: deblurring, squint, augmentation, using minibatch statistics and label modification.

+- StackMix: A complementary Mix algorithm. [[paper]](https://arxiv.org/abs/2011.12618v2)
+  - John Chen, Samarth Sinha, Anastasios Kyrillidis.
+  - Key Word: Corruption Robustness; Data Augmentation.
+  - Digest: We present StackMix: Each input is presented as a concatenation of two images, and the label is the mean of the two one-hot labels.
+We further show that gains hold for robustness to common input corruptions and perturbations at varying severities with a 0.7% improvement on CIFAR-100-C, by combining StackMix with AugMix over AugMix.

+- An Effective Anti-Aliasing Approach for Residual Networks. [[paper]](https://arxiv.org/abs/2011.10675v1)
+  - Cristina Vasconcelos, Hugo Larochelle, Vincent Dumoulin, Nicolas Le Roux, Ross Goroshin.
+  - Key Word: Corruption Robustness; Anti-Aliasing.
+  - Digest: We show that we can mitigate this effect by placing non-trainable blur filters and using smooth activation functions at key locations, particularly where networks lack the capacity to learn them.
+These simple architectural changes lead to substantial improvements in out-of-distribution generalization on both image classification under natural corruptions on ImageNetC and few-shot learning on Meta-Dataset.

 - Empirical or Invariant Risk Minimization?
 A Sample Complexity Perspective. [[paper]](https://arxiv.org/abs/2010.16412) [[code]](https://github.com/IBM/IRM-games)
   - Kartik Ahuja, Jun Wang, Amit Dhurandhar, Karthikeyan Shanmugam, Kush R. Varshney. *ICLR 2021*